SGFinansAS/KafkaHelloWorld/README.md

 - 1 broker, 1 replica, 1 partition
 - Zookeeper (manager of brokers & leaders)
+- Schema Registry
-- kafdrop (UI)
+- Kafdrop (UI)
+- Schema Registry UI
-- rest-proxy (nice REST interface for some admin stuff)
+- Rest-proxy (nice REST interface for some admin stuff)

 # Sources
 used to create this setup :